gpoliko/js-chain/README.md

 ## Todo (Backlog)
 > List of 'stretches' or features to add
 - Build a UI
+    - Refactor 'src' files to "mimic" a database
 - Implement authentication
     - Allow users to create "wallets"
     - Allow users to conduct transactions with each other